John Ball Zoo

 In 2005, a new master plan involving all 140 acres of the park was hatched to rework the whole zoo.
 The plan called for a system of streams — called Grand Rivers of the World — to connect the zoo to the park surrounding it.

 In 2008, a new green lion exhibit was opened to the public, and in 2008, the Monkey Island Exhibit was renovated.
-One of the newest additions to the zoo came in 2012 with an inclined railway and a three-car train that takes you on a four-minute ride to the upper reaches of the zoo.
+Another addition to the zoo came in 2012 with an inclined railway and a three-car train that takes you on a four-minute ride to the upper reaches of the zoo.

 Things to Do at the John Ball Zoo